Pabau GO app

 Digital forms

-See how Pabau supports ADHD clinic workflows
+See how Pabau supports ADHD practice workflows

 Digital forms, patient portals, and automated reminders help clinicians deliver evidence-based ADHD management tools and track patient engagement in one integrated system.